Emotional Wellness During Peri/Menopause

 What Happens to the Brain During Peri/Menopause?

-First, it helps to understand the why.
-During perimenopause, the transition period leading up to menopause, estrogen and progesterone levels begin to fluctuate significantly.
 These hormones don’t just affect your reproductive system; they also have a profound influence on brain chemistry, particularly serotonin, dopamine, and GABA, all of which are critical to mood regulation, emotional resilience, and sleep.

 Common Mental Health Symptoms in Perimenopause and Menopause